 Treatment of Experimental Animal

 The rats were grouped into six each containing five rats in a separate cage and feed twice daily with normal pap, fortified pap, normal pellet and water.
-Group 1(negative control) were fed with normal animal pellets but not induced.
+Group 1(control) were fed with normal animal pellets but not induced.
 Group 3 (positive control) was not induced but were given only 5% sbl fortified pap.
 The rats of groups 2, 4, 5 and 6 were subjected to 2, 4-dinitrophenylhydrazine (2, 4-D) to induce anaemia in the rats.
 Anaemia was induced using 2, 4-D powder (KEM Light Laboratories PVT.
 Ltd.) which was dissolved in 10% dimethyl sulfoxide (DMSO) solution.
 This was administered to the rats intraperitoneally (IP) at a dose of 40 mg/kg of body weight per day for two days according to Naughton et al. (1995).
 The blood samples of the rats in each group were taken through tail vein puncture using capillary tubes and analyzed for red blood cell (RBC), white blood cell (WBC), pack cell volume (PCV) and haemoglobin (Hb) using auto-analyzer before inducement with 2, 4-D.

 Confirmation of Anaemia Induction